tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/dask-in-action.md

 </p>

-As such, we can see that the highest average arrival delay is registered in June, with a second highest in February, while September and October register negative values, which mean that on average, arrivals were ahead of schedule.
+As such, we can see that the highest average arrival delay is registered in June, with the second highest in February, while September and October register negative values, which means that on average, arrivals were ahead of schedule.

 {{% summary %}}

-`Dask` is a Python library suitable to use when dealing with larger datasets that don't fit the memory.
-It uses lazy evaluation, which means it doesn't actually execute operations or commands until actually necessary.
-Most of the functions are the same as in `pandas`, but remember to add `.compute()` after them if you actually want `dask` to compute the result at that point in your code.
+`dask` is a Python library suitable to use when dealing with larger datasets that don't fit the memory.
+It uses lazy evaluation, which means it doesn't  execute operations or commands until actually necessary.
+Most of the functions are the same as in `pandas`, but remember to add `.compute()` after them if you want `dask` to compute the result at that point in your code.

 {{% /summary %}}